Watch

 81st

-The 'selfmade-carefree-millionaire-friend' made use of the resources a now crippled, bullied high school teacher.
+A rather unique and early take on the drug epidemic.
+A so-called selfmade, carefree millionaire friend in reality usurped resources of a now crippled, bullied high school teacher.
 The idea of gradual progress of society, for the betterment of all, is a hoax.
 Relief must come now.
 The system breaks bad.
 In the realm of hungry ghosts, everyone takes what can be taken.
 A drug-and-crime epidemic undermines and then actually kills law and neighbourly love.

 85